markcastle/CaseConverter/CaseConverter/README.md

 - string.**FirstCharToLowerCase()** Convert the first character in a string to lower case.
 - string.**FirstCharToUpperCase()** Convert the first character in a string to upper case.

-I make no claims about the speed and efficiency of the included string extensions but welcome any pull requests that make improvements.

 ## Tests

+We added a lot more tests in the latest version.

 To run tests:

 	dotnet test

 ## Benchmarks

-For the latest version we're working on improving performance and memory efficiency.. here is a comparison of the improvements:
+For the latest version we're working on improving performance and memory efficiency.. here is a comparison of the improvements.

+Additional gains would likely be possible if we stopped targetting .NET STANDARD 2.0 and .NET STANDARD 2.1 and instead targetted .net 6+

 #### ToPascalCase()